meglou752/SEM-Group-Project/Use cases/use-case-3.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 3 Produce a report on all the countries in a region organised by largest population to smallest

 ## CHARACTERISTIC INFORMATION